nathanaelchiang/agentic-datasci-benchmark/README.md

 ollama serve
 ```

-Other models used in this project include `mistral`, `qwen2.5-coder:3b`, and `deepseek-coder:6.7b`.
+Other models used in this project include `mistral` and `deepseek-coder:6.7b`.
 Pull any model you want to test:

 ```bash
 ollama pull <model_name>